Nikola671/DS-450-01_Spring26_Team_Pineapple/README.md

 located along with other misellaneous used files and documents.

 The Chemical Folder contains the excel and powerpoint files used in completing mini project three.

+The Writing SQL Queries Folder contains the sql script and python script along with a folder containing the sakila database data and schema.